 After many requests, I am excited to be leading three new Creative Photoshop day-long workshops in downtown Seattle.
 Learn the creative potential of Photoshop by attending one (or all) of my three new workshops tailored to fit any artist or photographer’s abilities and goals.
 Creative Photoshop workshops are held in small groups of up to 10, so they’re more content-efficient and personalized than the larger classes at conferences and touring workshops.
 The day consists of on-screen demos and hands-on learning, and I offer a month of free support by email after … Continue reading →

-Composition and Design is the first segment of a new series of posts entitled “The Creative Photographer”.
-I think you’ll find it fun to follow, and I believe your pictures will improve when you put these methods into practice while shooting and editing.
 Composition and Design are as important in a successful photograph as are light, subject, story and timing.
 Looking for inspiration outside of your medium is often the key to learning something new.
-I believe that crossing mediums helps strengthen the random access of ideas that is key to our … Continue reading →
+I believe that crossing mediums helps strengthen the random access of ideas that is key to our natural creative process.
+It’s a bit like loading your conceptual quiver the way a painter loads the palette.

 I love to teach workshops in beautiful locations, and none are finer than the coast of Maine.
 This summer I return for my seventh year to Maine Media Workshops.
 I’ll teach a workshop called “Imagination Vision and Voice”.
 Last year this workshop was very well received, and I was fortunate to have a great group of students at all levels or experience.
 We have a helluva lot of fun too!